Skip to main content

 Fees charged

 Fees are payable in advance.
 Acceptable methods of payment are cash, check, or money order.
+No 2nd party checks are accepted.
 Check or money order should be made payable to "King County Sheriff."
-At this time, we cannot accept credit, debit cards or 2nd party checks.

 Contact or visit us at :